QafooGalaxy/BootstrapRole/README.md

 parts/words are needed they are supposed to be written in [CamelCase](http://en.wikipedia.org/wiki/CamelCase).*

+**Note:** *Not needed folder inside the bootstrap filestructure should be deleted inside the corresponding role repository*

 ## Description

 This role is just an example.
 It is supposed to serve as a template for the